NEON & CONCRETE — Story #07

 “Yonder goes the light, Jake,” I take a step away and lower my hand, my defence protocols still at their highest settings.
 There are a million ways this thing can go wrong and only one way it can go right.

 “This here’s your package, you have your brief?”

-“I do now,” I say as my commands start streaming down my peripheral vision, always kept locked down until the job is opened through the crypto-process.
-The agents deal with the specifics, Vets just get the job done.
+“I do now,” I say as what I’m supposed to do starts streaming down my peripheral vision, always kept locked down until the job is opened through the crypto-process.
+The agents deal with the specifics; Vets just get the job done.

 “Reckon you got it covered?” he pulls a grin out from underneath that thick moustache.

 “Simple delivery job from what I can tell.”

 “Hence the mercs?”
 I say.

 “You do that, Lucy.
 Yonder goes the light,” he pushes the child toward me and picks up his machine gun in two hands.

 I grab the child by the hood and hear some whimpering, “It been any trouble?”